User738git/GTKAero/README.md

 Copy the "Windows 7 Aero" folder and replace it with aerothemeplasma's icon folder (merge them together).

-To make the transparent background match your titlebar colour, go into GTKAero/gtk-3.0/windows.css and change the box-shadow to a matching colour.
+KDE: To make the transparent background turn into titlebar blur, go into KDE's settings and then go to Window Management > Desktop Effects > Aero Glass Blur > Configure... > Overrides.
+Type in "thunar" (without the marks) into the "Classes of windows to force blur" class.

+Disable inner borders: Go to Colours & Themes > Window Decorations and click on SMOD's "↻".
+Go to Window-Specific Overrides and add an exeption for thunar.
+Make sure to mark "hide window inner border"

 In Thunar: align the toolbar buttons correctly and uncheck "menubar" (Or "Ctrl" + "M").